 Along with the Pretzel Broomsticks, I also wanted to share some of the crafts we put together this year for anyone looking for ideas:

 I found the idea for Footprint Ghosts on Crafty Morning.
-I just made a few minor changes.
 Instead of cardstock, I painted a small canvas with black acrylic paint.
-Once it dried, I smeared a light layer of white acrylic paint on a paper plate and coated each child’s foot to make the footprints.
+Once it dried, I spread a light layer of white acrylic paint on a paper plate and coated each child’s foot to make the footprints.
 I also added handprints (Claire’s is a bit smudged- getting a 7 month old’s handprint can be challenging).
 Keep wet wipes nearby for quick cleaning.
-I then drew ghost outlines around the prints with a white marker.

 This tree is actually a craft from last year.
 I painted the base of a tree then added fall colored paint to a paper plate with a q-tip for each one.
 Evan painted the leaves with the q-tips.
-Originally from here.
+Originally from La Classe Della Maestra Valentina.

-For the pumpkins, I cut an apple in half lengthwise and Evan used it as a stamp with orange paint.
+With First Palette as a guide for the pumpkins, I cut an apple in half lengthwise and Evan used it as a stamp with orange paint.
 I used a green marker to color in the tops and vines.
 If you want, you can also color in faces.
-Here is the original.

 I don’t generally decorate the house, but am trying to get better.
-I showed a few ideas to Evan and he picked out this way to add a little Halloween spirit to the bathroom.
-I used tape to attach the cut out black and white card stock.
+After showing a few ideas to Evan, he picked out this decoration from Nicole Wright Designs to add a little Halloween spirit to the bathroom.
+Black and white cardstock are cut into a monster with white eyes peeking out.
+I used tape to attach the paper.

 Adapted from The Kitchen Life of a Navy Wife

-Cut the string cheese sticks into 3 equal pieces.
+- Cut each string cheese stick into 3 equal pieces.

-Use the scissors to cut the bottom 2/3rds of each cheese piece into 3 strips.
+- Use the scissors or a small knife to cut the bottom 2/3rds of each cheese piece into 3 strips.
 Turn and cut the other side into 3 strips.